-The Annual Security Report (ASR) is prepared by the Director and Associate Director of Public Safety and Emergency Management in collaboration with the Clery compliance committee and various campus departments including Student Housing, Student Services, Student Conduct, Title IX Office, and Purchasing.
-The Public Safety Department conducts outreach and establishes collaborative relationships with local law enforcement agencies to gather statistical Clery reporting by those agencies serving public property areas as well as identified non-campus properties that the Public Safety Department does not patrol or provide response to.
+The Annual Security Report (ASR) is prepared by the Director and Associate Director of Public Safety and Emergency Management in collaboration with the Clery compliance committee and various campus departments including Student Housing, Student Services, Student Conduct, Title IX Office, and Facilities.
+The Public Safety Department also conducts outreach and establishes collaborative relationships with local law enforcement agencies to gather statistical Clery reporting.
+These agencies work closely with the Public Safety Department by serving public property areas adjacent to the college as well as identified non-campus properties that the Public Safety Department does not patrol or provide response to.
 Statistical data found on pages 4 through 9 reflects the totals of Clery reportable crimes, hate crimes, and violations of state and local drug, liquor, and weapons laws (including arrests or referrals for discipline) occurring within the College's Clery geography.
 Reports made in good faith were collected from the Public Safety Department, Campus Security Authorities (CSAs), local law enforcement, and the appropriate law enforcement agencies with jurisdiction over non-campus properties.

 This document is free of charge and readily available to all current and prospective students, faculty, and staff.
 To receive a hard copy of this report, please contact: Public Safety at (206) 592-3218.
-A copy of this report will be distributed via email to all current students and current employees by October 1st, 2021.
+A copy of this report will be distributed via email to all current students and current employees by October 1st, 2022.

-2020 Clery Crime Statistics
+2022 Clery Crime Statistics - Main Campus